KrishKPal/KrishKPal/README.md

 ## 🧠 About Me

-I'm a B.S.
-Economics student at IIT Bombay interested in the intersection of **economics, financial markets, mathematics, and computation**.
+I'm a second-year undergraduate at IIT Bombay studying Economics, interested in the intersection of **economics, financial markets, mathematics, and computation**.

 I build projects around quantitative finance, statistical modeling, and